-Davidson offers a range of opportunities for regular worship and meditation, as well as seasonal celebrations and services from a variety of traditions.
+Davidson offers a range of opportunities for regular worship and meditation, as well as seasonal celebrations and services from a variety of religious and cultural traditions.

 - Catholic Mass: Sundays at 6:30 p.m. in Lingle Chapel.

 - Episcopal Eucharist: Sundays at 4:30 p.m. in the Oasis.

 - Morning Prayer (Episcopal): Monday - Thursday at 9 a.m. in the Oasis.